network-quality/server/README.md

 If you have any questions you’d like to ask publicly, or ideas you’d like to discuss, please [_raise a GitHub issue_](https://github.com/network-quality/server/issues).
 ##
 ## Project Maintenance
-Project maintenance involves, but not limited to, adding clarity to incoming [_issues_](https://github.com/network-quality/server/issues) and reviewing pull requests.
+Project maintenance involves, but is not limited to, adding clarity to incoming [_issues_](https://github.com/network-quality/server/issues) and reviewing pull requests.
 Project maintainers can approve and merge pull requests.
 Reviewing a pull request involves judging that a proposed contribution follows the project’s guidelines, as described by the [_guide to contributing_](CONTRIBUTING.md).

 Project maintainers are expected to always follow the project’s [_Code of Conduct_](CODE_OF_CONDUCT.md), and help to model it for others.